giladude1/reconstruction/README.md

 If you find our work useful for please cite:
 ```
 @article{haim2022reconstructing,
-  author    = {Haim, Niv and Vardi, Gal and Yehudai, Gilad and Irani, Michal and Shamir, Ohad},
+  author    = {Haim, Niv and Vardi, Gal and Yehudai, Gilad and Shamir, Ohad and Irani, Michal},
   title     = {Reconstructing Training Data from Trained Neural Networks},
   journal   = {arXiv preprint arXiv:},
   year      = {2022},